Secure-Embedded-Systems/woot2025-GlitchGluck/example2/README.md

 *Note: We do not release the gate-level netlist.*

 - `software/`
   Contains the software applications that run on the processor during simulation.
-This folder includes a buffer overflow vulnerability code.
+This includes the buffer overflow vulnerability example described in **Section 6.3**.

 - `fault-free/`
-  Holds the fault-free simulation setup.
-This directory documents the scan state data and illustrates how the Dynamic State Transition Graph (DSTG) is constructed from the scan state data.
+  Contains the fault-free simulation setup.
+This folder includes scan state documentation and the construction of the Dynamic State Transition Graph (DSTG), as explained in **Section 6.3**.

 - `fault-1st/`
   Contains results from the first injected fault experiment.
 This folder captures the processor response and scan state after injecting a fault at a selected cycle.